-The properties proposed to be rezoned are located on Route 115 (Charles Town Road, also referred to as Old Route 9) and have direct access to Route 115.
-The 16.62 acre parcel, also identified as Lot 3 Residue and Parcel 1.2, has access to Hospice Lane.
-The properties are approximately 1⁄2 mile from the signalized intersection of Short Road and Route 115.
+The property proposed to be rezoned is located along Route 115 (Charles Town Road, also referred to as Old Route 9) with approximately 1650 foot of road frontage.
+The property is approximately 1/2 mile from the signalized intersection of Short Road and Route 115.
 With the opening of the new Route 9, the traffic on Route 115 has decreased and opened up increased transportation opportunities.
 Route 9 now provides easy access to a 4 lane road to I-81.
 The commercial interchange node around Route 9, Short Road, and Charles Town Road would presumably continue to expand in the future.